 LaShawnda Rodgers is VP of Community Outreach for Blacks In Technology RDU among other roles including Founder, Leadership Coach, and Corporate Trainer.
 Based on her experiences with clients, she shares advice for jobseekers.

-“Keeping a detailed list of your accomplishments is imperative in job hunting to defeat imposter syndrome.
+“Keeping a detailed list of your accomplishments is imperative in job hunting to overcome imposter syndrome.
 It allows you to see and acknowledge how brilliant you are… I have my coaching clients ask themselves where those negative thoughts come from and if they are facts.
 Facts can be proven.
 If the answer is no, then they aren’t true.

 Remember, the unfamiliar is scary but necessary for growth.
 Change your language about things that are unfamiliar.
 Instead of saying, ‘I have no knowledge of XYZ,’ say ‘I am in the processing of learning about XYZ.’”